Overcoming Common Issues in the Australian Manufacturing Industry

 Managing your cash flow is crucial in any business, but if it’s not done well in the manufacturing industry, it can cause a complete halt in the production line.
 It’s important to have funds available to pay your business expenses (including your suppliers) on time, or you could face significant delays.

-If you have found that debtors are paying slower than usual, there are ways to smooth out and improve your cash flow:
+If you have found that your customers are paying slower than usual, there are ways to smooth out and improve your cash flow:

-• offering your customers a discount for early payment
+• Offering your customers a discount for early payment, or a penalty for late payment.

-• Accelerate your cash flow by utilising invoice finance.
+• Accelerate your cash flow with Invoice Finance.
 Invoice financing is a line of credit that provides funding based on outstanding invoices.
 You can receive up to 90% of the value of invoices upfront, which increases cash flow that can be used for operational costs or to invest in growth opportunities.
+Essentially, you get early access to cash while your customers are free to pay according to your invoice terms.

 • Tightening your payment terms.
 For example, you could ask for a higher deposit from your customers or reduce the duration of your payment terms from 90 days to 60, 30 or 7 days.
 You could also cut off credit for any overdue customers.

 • Managing your expenses more effectively.
 Aim to eliminate (or at least reduce) any non-essential business expenses.
-You should also analyse and streamline your business processes as much as possible to make them more efficient.
+It can also be helpful to analyse and streamline your business processes as much as possible to make them more efficient.

 • Expanding your customer base.
 If you only have a few large customers, your business is at risk if you lose one of those customers for any reason.
 Diversifying your customer base lowers your cash flow risk.